 2785 BC: Cain dies, accidentally killed by Lamech, according to Jasher.

 2659 BC: Enoch son of Cain dies

 2560 BC: Completion of the Great Pyramid of Giza.
-A monument to the pre-flood civilization?
+A relic of the pre-flood star-struck civilization?
 Safe storage and preservation of pre-flood knowledge?

 ~2525 BC: Irad son of Enoch dies